How to address piracy in the Gulf of Guinea and protect seafarers

-- Gulf of Guinea piracy has evolved from near-shore robbery to open sea piracy and the violent kidnapping of crew members for ransom.
+The pirates in the Gulf of Guinea have high levels of resolve, weaponry and fighting skills, and have evolved from near-shore robbery to open sea piracy and the violent kidnapping of crew members.
+Image: Institute for Security Studies

 What's the World Economic Forum doing about the ocean?